JideOgunlana/results_summary_component_main/README.md

 The challenge is to build the results summary component and get it looking as close to the design as possible.

-Data in a local `data.json` file is provided to to add the results and total score dynamically.
+Data in a local `data.json` file is provided to add the results and total score dynamically.

 users should be able to: